DFE-Digital/support-for-early-career-teachers-static/content/ambition-institute/year-2-training-session-11/summer-training-session-11.md

 Before this session takes place, early career teachers (ECTs) should have the following.
 1. Exposure to key knowledge from ITT Core Content Framework on relevant sub-standards.
-2. Information on the science of learning and the five habits of planning.
+2. Information on the science of learning and the 5 habits of planning.
 3. School input as needed.
 4. Relevant conversations with colleagues.